Team-OMO-Org/Moments-Event-Platform/README.md

 ## API Documentation

-Each microservice's REST API is documented by Swagger using OpenAPI v3.1.0, aggregated on the API Gateway and can be found
+Each microservice's REST API is documented by **Swagger using OpenAPI v3.1.0**, aggregated on the API Gateway and can be found
 under: http://localhost:9000/swagger-ui/index.html